aloyzzz/MAVERIC-Data-Viewer/README.md

 ### Design tokens

-All colours are defined in `src/lib/colors.ts` as a single `const C` object.
-The palette is pure-black surfaces with five semantic accent colours:
+All colours are defined in `src/lib/colors.ts` as a single `const C` object:

 | Token | Hex | Used for |
 |-------|-----|---------|